marc0l92/joplin-plugin-jira-issue/README.md

 ## Extra hints
 - If you need to use the double quotes (`"`) in the JiraSearch inline query you can replace them with (`'`) or the html tag `&quot;`
 - The tag names are case insensitive
-- This plugin is modifying the HTML rendering of the markdown so the wysiwyg editor is not supported
+- This plugin is modifying the HTML rendering of the markdown so the WYSIWYG editor is not supported

 # Development